Webcompose/energy_reality/readme.md

 For Fivver and other collaborators:

 The two directories that matter most right now are docs and src.
-The project here is to assemble a book from the mardown files located in the src directory.
+The project here is to assemble a book from the markdown files located in the src directory.

 My basic newbie understanding is that the files can be parsed and output to an html page with pagination and other book-like features such as a table of contents, frontmatter in this case acknowledgement and prelude, content:chapters